tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ## 6. Trademark abuse

 ### 6.1.
 Reporting abuse
 Fighting trademark abuse is very important.
 We put a lot of effort into going after cases of trademark infringement because we want to protect the valuable trademark rights the community has created.
 If you see a mark being used in any way that could be infringing, please tell us!
-Just send an email to the Trademark steward at `[email address]`.
+Just send an email to the Trademark steward at legal@osmfoundation.org.
 We really appreciate your help!

 ### 6.2.
 Revoking permission for abusive uses
-We may revoke the right to use the Community marks under this policy at any time by providing notice in any manner if we determine that a trademark use is inconsistent with our mission or could harm community members, our project, or the Trademark steward.
+We may revoke the right to use the Community marks under this policy at any time by providing notice in any manner if we determine that a trademark use is inconsistent with our mission, or could harm community members, our project, or the Trademark steward.

-## 7. Revision and translation of the trademark policy
+## 7. Revision of the trademark policy

-### 7.1.
-This trademark policy can be revised as follows:
+This trademark policy can be revised under the following circumstances:

-#### 7.1.1.
-We will give notice of proposed revisions on the Community projects and in an email to `[relevant community mailing list]`.
-The community can then comment for at least 30 days.
+* For significant changes, we will give at least 30 days notice, and opportunity to comment, on the Community projects and in an email to `[relevant community mailing list]`.

-#### 7.1.2.
-For minor changes or changes required by law, when possible we will provide three days’ notice to `[relevant community mailing list]`.
+* For minor changes or changes required by law, when possible we will provide three days’ notice to `[relevant community mailing list]`.
 Minor changes include language fixes, administrative changes, or corrections of inaccurate statements.

-This section does not apply to the user-friendly summary, the FAQs, the purpose statement for the trademark policy, the trademark request form, and the violation reporting form.
-They are not part of this trademark policy and can always be revised without notice.
+* For changes to the user-friendly summary, the purpose statement, the FAQs, the trademark request form, and the violation reporting form, we can make changes without notice.

 ### 7.2. `[If relevant: Translation of the trademark policy`
 `If some term in a translation of this trademark policy is inconsistent with the original English version of this policy, you should follow the original English version.]`

-### 7.3.
-Questions
+## 8. Questions
 Please don't hesitate to contact us at `[email address]` if you are not sure whether your use is in compliance with this policy or local trademark laws.

 ## License notes